SMARTlab-Purdue/ros-tutorial-robot-control-vision/README.md

 # Summary
 After this tutorial, one should gain skills in teleoperating (control) an iRobot create2 robot.
-This tutorial uses ROS Indigo version and we deployed packages including teleoperation-twist-keyboard, ros-indigo-joy, and OpenCV.
+This tutorial used ROS Indigo version and we deployed packages including teleoperation-twist-keyboard, ros-indigo-joy, and OpenCV.
 We also showed how to control a robot motion using vision based object detection and demonstrated this idea with an iRobot create2 robot.
 Eventually, we exhibited the use of the robot to track a ball/person using OpenCV algorithms, thus one can learn how to integrate openCV in robot control.
 We encourage readers to learn more about our other ROS tutorials.

 If you have any feedback please feel free to reach us through email: Arabinda Samantaray (samantar@purdue.edu) and Shaocheng Luo (scluo@purdue.edu).